Telephone interpreter & remote interpreter solutions

 Drawbacks of a remote or telephone interpreter

 The telephone interpreter in particular is deprived of the normal visual cues – expression, demeanour or gestures – which are so important in conversation.
-The lack of such cues naturally hinders telephone interpreters – and to a lesser extent, a remote interpreter – from interpreting as effectively as a face-to-face interpreter is able to do.
-Note that this is equally true for business meetings!
+This naturally hinders telephone interpreters – in fact any remote interpreter – from performing as effectively as a they would face-to-face.
+That’s equally true for business meetings – for anything important, we’d always recommend F2F.
+That’s also mostly requested for hospital and medical interpreting.

-That’s especially true for a small mobile phone screen, the commonest remote interpreting presentation.
-Video also needs more bandwidth than voice alone, so is very dependent on signal quality and often struggles outside a broadband connection.
+That’s especially true for a small mobile phone screen, which is how most remote interpreters find themselves working.
+Video also needs more bandwidth than voice alone, so is very dependent on signal quality and generally struggles outside of a broadband connection.